5KW solar system

 1: Is A 5KW Solar System Suitable For My Home?

 A 5KW solar system is suitable for medium-sized homes with an energy bill between $400-$600 per quarter.
-Determining household energy needs by the number of people in your home can be unreliable, but as a rule of thumb, a 5KW solar energy system is best suitable for an average 4-person household.
+Determining household energy needs by the number of people in your home can be unreliable, but as a rule of thumb, a 5KW solar energy system and 5kw lithium battery are best suitable for an average 4-person household.

-If your home does not need to use the air conditioning, a heated pool, or regularly uses large white good appliances, then a 5KW system should cover your usage needs.
+If your home does not need to use the air conditioning, or a heated pool, or regularly uses large white good appliances, then a 5KW system should cover your usage needs.
 If you have an energy-hungry home and use more than 20-30KW a day, a larger system may be better suited.

 It can comfortably supply 20 KWh daily for an average household of four to five occupants.